jpalardy/jpalardy.github.io/_posts/2017-09-26-reject-summary-statistics.markdown

 Summary statistics are extremely [lossy](https://en.wikipedia.org/wiki/Lossy_compression).

-They take _all_ the data -- full of nuances, patterns, outliers and special cases -- and collapse it down to a single point.
+They take _all_ the data -- full of nuances, patterns, outliers, and special cases -- and collapse it down to a single point.

 What if the people you know included a basketball player?